abannurza/brain-tumor-mri-classification/README.md

 Brain tumors are serious medical conditions that require early detection and accurate diagnosis to support proper treatment.
 In this project, a brain tumor classification system was developed using coronal MRI images and texture-based features.
 The system is designed to assist early detection by combining image preprocessing, feature extraction, and neural network-based classification.

 ## Dataset
-This project is based on a **brain MRI dataset sourced from IEEE DataPort**.
+This project is based on a **"Brain MRI ND-5 Dataset" sourced from IEEE DataPort**.

 The original dataset contains brain MRI images from three imaging planes:
 - Axial